 Located on the border of Kent, Dartford is a historic market town and perhaps best known for the Dartford Crossing and Bluewater Shopping Centre.
 Its combination of industrial and historical landscapes makes for a popular filming location.
 The Dartford Marshes border the River Thames and mark the boundary between Kent and the London borough of Bexley.
 Previous productions to have shot on the marshes include the Sky crime-drama Gangs of London (2020) and The Corrupted (2019).

-Trigger Point will air on ITV on Sunday 23rd January 2022 at 9pm.
+Trigger Point began airing on ITV on Sunday 23rd January 2022 at 9pm.

 Director: Will Sharpe Starring: Olivia Colman, David Thewlis, Kate O’Flynn, Dipo Ola, Samuel Anderson, Felicity Montagu, Daniel Rigby Production Company: Sister Productions Kent Locations Used: Laredo Western Town in Dartford

 Landscapers (2021) is a true-crime drama inspired by real events, which documents the unique transformation of a mild-mannered English couple into cold-blooded killers.

 During filming, production visited Kent to film at Laredo Western Town in Longfield near Dartford.
 The production filmed a dream sequence where Susan Edwards reimagines the events surrounding the murder of her parents and her subsequent arrest.

 Laredo Western Town is situated just twenty miles from London.
 The town represents the American Wild West as it would have been in 1865 to 1889 featuring 24 buildings including a two-story Hotel with Saloon Bar, Marshals Office, working Blacksmiths, Livery Stables, Bank and many more.
 All the interiors are fully furnished and decorated to the period.
 Previous productions to film here include Finding Neverland (2004) and Blood Moon (2014).